 - stressful or traumatic events

-- other people’s opinion in your life (our family members, friends often give us advice even when not asked in connection with breastfeeding, co-sleeping and different childcare issues)
+- other people’s opinion in your life (our family members and friends often give us advice even when not asked in connection with breastfeeding, co-sleeping, and different childcare issues)

-- society in general (we can read numerous articles in parenting suggesting the right way in different childcare problems)
+- society in general (we can read numerous articles in parenting suggesting the right way in various childcare problems)

-In her book, Playing Big, Tara Mohr tries to give answer to this question.
-According to Tara, in the patriarchal culture, following our callings and dreams puts us all in a vulnerable place bringing painful criticism or rejection.
-We can see this especially in online media when we read violent, often vulgar comments made about prominent women.
-“Our own safety instinct seeks to protect us from the external criticism by spewing cruel self-criticisms.”
-Certain part of us wants to avoid the emotional risk.
+In her book, Playing Big, Tara Mohr tries to answer this question.
+According to Tara, following our callings and dreams in the patriarchal culture puts us all in a vulnerable place, bringing painful criticism or rejection.
+We can see this, especially in online media, when we read violent, often vulgar comments about prominent women.
+“Our safety instinct seeks to protect us from external criticism by spewing cruel self-criticisms.”
+A specific part of us wants to avoid the emotional risk.

-What is the problem with your inner critic?
+What is the problem with your inner criticism?